A moonshot idea addresses a huge problem, proposes a radical solution, and uses breakthrough technology.

 We will evaluate submissions using the following criteria:

 Global Impact Challenges (GICs) are annual incentive competitions held in partnership with sponsor organizations worldwide and organized by geography and theme.
 These challenges act as a platform to identify outstanding entrepreneurs, leaders, scientists, and engineers with the most innovative ideas for moonshot innovations and startups that can positively impact a billion people in 10 years.
-The winner of each challenge receives a full sponsorship to attend our transformational Global Solutions Program.
+The winner of each challenge receives a full sponsorship to attend an SU program.

 No, there’s no such obligation from either SU or the GIC Sponsor.
 The GIC winner can elect to recruit fellow GSP classmates to work on his or her winning project or create an entirely new project during the summer.